-If during the period covered by enrollment, the student finds it necessary to withdraw from the program, the refund policy will be the same as stated elsewhere in the catalog for a 8-week term.
+If the student finds it necessary to withdraw from the program, the refund policy will be the same as stated elsewhere in the catalog for an 8-week term.

 The effective date of withdrawal will be the date on which the student met with the instructor.
-The withdrawal form can be from the Portfolio Administrative Office at 934 Wyandotte, Kansas City, MO 64105.
+The withdrawal form can be obtained from the Portfolio Administrative Office at 934 Wyandotte, Kansas City, MO 64105.